ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/operators.md

 # Operators

 Each operator header owns its validation, forward computation, fixed-size tape record, gradient reset, backward rule, and expression adapter.
-Include the header and register its operator class before evaluating the expression.
+Operator classes are templated on the scalar type (`float` by default and `float16_t` when enabled).
+Include the header and register the matching specialization before evaluating the expression.

 In the formulas below, `g` is the gradient arriving from the operator's output.
 Every input gradient is accumulated with `+=` when that input has gradient